How to negotiate a tenancy agreement

 With so much at stake, you’d expect a tenancy agreement to be clearly set out in writing.
 But did you know that there’s no law dictating that it is?

-“The law doesn't actually require a written agreement,” explains Tim.
+“The law doesn't actually require a written agreement,” explains Dave.
 “It can be a verbal agreement as long as it sticks to the standard terms set out by the ACT government.
 Anything outside of those standard terms needs to be in writing, though.
 If there’s a dispute, the Tribunal won’t be sympathetic to an argument that you verbally agreed to.”

 Get an ACAT endorsement for peace of mind